 Select the items you want cached:

-Select the Internet Connection checkbox to share the internet connection and cached content with iOS devices connected to this Mac using USB.
+Select the Internet Connection tickbox to share the Internet connection and cached content with iOS devices connected to this Mac using USB.

 Click Options to set the cache size.